primus-labs/DVC-Brevis/README.md

   - **Account ID**: Parses the `href` in `profile_info` to extract the unique 17-digit Steam ID. *(zkVM Public: Hash)*

   - **Game Library Value**: Parses the purchase history table to calculate the total net spend (purchase price - refund price) and sets this value as the game library value.
-Compares the value against the spending threshold provided by the business input (e.g., $50). *(zkVM Public: Comparison Result)*
+Compares the value against the spending threshold provided by the business rules (e.g., $50). *(zkVM Public: Comparison Result)*

   - **Limited Account Judgement**: Compare the Game Library Value to $5.
 If the value is less than $5, the account is flagged as a "Limited Account". *(zkVM Public: Limited Account or not)*

   - **Registration Time**: Identifies the earliest transaction date in the purchase history to determine the account's creation date and sets this as the account registration time.
-Compares the date against the time threshold provided by the business input (e.g., registered for more than 5 years). *(zkVM Public: Comparison Result)*
+Compares the date against the time threshold provided by the business rules (e.g., registered for more than 5 years). *(zkVM Public: Comparison Result)*

 - **Attestation data in plaintext**